mat-yo/COMP2042_CW_hfyft1/frogger/README.md

 - Code improvements for future maintenance

 ### Code Improvements
-- Splitted images and java files to different folders
+- Split images and java files to different folders
 - Organized files into packages
 - Organized code to adhere MVC pattern to enhance maintainability